 The time capsule was sealed at the ball to say farewell to the old hall in Three Springs during October 1998.
 At the opening of Federation Park in November 2000, the capsule was buried within the park's McAleer Gardens.
 Mrs Jenny Mutter coordinated the capsule in 1998 and she returned to Three Springs to unearth the capsule on 17 October 2020, assisted by Mrs Chris Lane, President of the Shire of Three Springs.

 Most of the capsule's contents can be seen on this page.
-We look forward to sharing a few additional items at the next Act-Belong-Commit Three Springs Community Day in early 2021.
+We look forward to sharing a few additional items at the an Act Belong Commit Three Springs Community Day in 2021.

 We're proud to work with Healthway to promote the Act-Belong-Commit message through our Community Strengthening Program.
 Our many thanks to the Government of Western Australia, Healthway and Act-Belong-Commit for helping keep our community happy, healthy and connected.